MoinhoDigital/websafe/README.md

-# Abstracting common patterns SAFE

 [![npm](https://img.shields.io/npm/v/websafe.svg?style=flat-square)](https://www.npmjs.com/package/websafe)

-## Why?
+# Why?
-[MaidSafe](https://maidsafe.net) is a brilliant technology being developed since 2006 with the goal of making a fully decentralized and autonomaus web.
+[MaidSafe](https://maidsafe.net) is an awesome technology being developed since 2006 with the goal of making a fully decentralized and autonomaus web.
 Currently in **Alpha 2** it's still very difficult to combine it's API in order to create meaningful interactions.
-This library aims in abstracting useful patterns for using in any applications aiming for the [SAFE Browser](https://github.com/maidsafe/safe_browser) and mobile in the future by using [react-native-node](https://github.com/staltz/react-native-node).
+This library aims in abstracting useful patterns for using in any applications aiming for the [SAFE Browser](https://github.com/maidsafe/safe_browser).

-## Usage
+# Usage
 `npm i websafe -S`

 or